mikediessner/nubo/docs/_build/html/_sources/get_started.rst.txt

 kernel.
 We also use the Gaussian likelihood to estimate observational noise.
 We estimate the Gaussian processes hyper-parameters via maximum likelihood estimation (MLE) using the Adam optimiser.
-For the acquisition function, we implement the analytical upper confidence bound (UCB) with trade-off parameter :math:`\beta = 1.96^2` (corresponding to 95% confidence intervals for the Gaussian distribution) and optimise it with the L-BFGS-B algorithm using a multi-start approach with five starts.
+For the acquisition function, we implement the analytical upper confidence bound (UCB) with a trade-off parameter :math:`\beta = 1.96^2` (corresponding to 95% confidence intervals for the Gaussian distribution) and optimise it with the L-BFGS-B algorithm using a multi-start approach with five starts.
 These multiple starts help to ensure that the optimiser does not get stuck in a local optimum.
 The Bayesian optimisation loop is run for 40 iterations, giving a total evaluation budget of